 What is make a smile lottery?

-make a smile lottery is a weekly lottery draw dedicated to raising funds for local causes and in doing so makes a difference to the local communities served by our partner charities
+Make a smile is a weekly lottery draw dedicated to raising funds for good causes and in doing so makes a difference to the local communities served by our partners.

-St Helena, a hospice charity based in Colchester wholly owns and administers the lottery and is working with other local causes to raise funds.
-Please click the Charities tab to find out about the charities we support.
-Members of make a smile lottery choose which charity they wish to play in support of when they join.
-By working with other charities in this way, overheads and costs are kept to a minimum so more funds can be used for charitable purposes.
+St Helena Hospice, a hospice charity based in Colchester wholly owns and administers the lottery and is working with other local causes to raise funds.
+Please click the links on the about page to find out more about the causes we support.
+Members of make a smile lottery choose which cause they wish to play in support of when they join.
+By working with other partners in this way, overheads and costs are kept to a minimum so more funds can be used for good causes.

-St Helena Hospice trading as make a smile lottery. www.gamblingcommission.gov.uk.
-St Helena Hospice is a company limited by guarantee.
+St Helena Hospice trading as make a smile lottery under license number 4685. www.gamblingcommission.gov.uk St Helena Hospice is a company limited by guarantee.
 Registered in England and Wales Number 01511841.
 Registered Charity Number 280919.
-Registered Office: Myland Hall, Barncroft Close, Highwoods, Colchester, CO4 9JU. make a smile lottery office: 6 The Atrium, Phoenix Square, Wyncolls Road, Colchester, CO4 9AS
+Registered Office: Myland Hall, Barncroft Close, Highwoods, Colchester, CO4 9JU. make a smile lottery office: 4 The Atrium, Phoenix Square, Wyncolls Road, Colchester, CO4 9AS.

 How do I check if a make a smile lottery representative is genuine?

-Representatives of make a smile lottery go out to events and retail premises and call on householders in the communities served by our charity partners, to raise awareness about our fundraising lottery.
+Representatives of make a smile lottery go out to events and retail premises and call on householders in the communities served by our partners, to raise awareness about our fundraising lottery.
+We also have a telesales team who help with the recruitment of lottery players.

 How do I cancel a membership?